 - The variable interest rates of a HELOC could come back to bite you.
 While they’re primarily based on you and your financial situation, they also depend on national interest rates.
 If those go up, you could end up paying more to repay the money from the HELOC.

 Knowing all of this, if you have a HELOC at the time of your emergency (or you’ve done your homework to know where to get one), you’ll have extra funds close at hand whenever you need them.

 If you’ve been around FI for any length of time, you know how to use credit cards wisely.
 You don’t want to carry any debt with them, but you do want to use them for your purchases so that you can earn points and rewards with them.
 The goal is to pay off the entire card then immediately.

 Credit cards can work to help you float money during an emergency while you work to transfer funds to your bank account.

 Things to Consider

-There are a couple of things you need to consider before you make this choice.
+You need to consider a couple of things before making this choice.